 Well, that depends.
-If you have hours and hours available every day to practice then you could get relatively good relatively quickly.
-However, taking into consideration a person’s daily life it is more likely that you can only practice for a limited amount of time each day.
+If you have hours and hours available every day to practice, then you could get relatively good relatively quickly.
+However, considering a person’s daily life, it is more likely that you can only practice for a limited amount of time each day.

-Nevertheless, if you only practice for 30 minutes every day and consistently then you will see results relatively quickly.
-Singing just like any other skill can be developed where you will be able to sing songs in tune in a short amount of time.
-You might not be able to sing your favorite song like your favorite artist but you will definitely be able to sing that song in tune in your own voice in your own register.
+Nevertheless, if you only practice for 30 minutes every day and consistently, you will see results relatively quickly.
+Singing, just like any other skill, can be developed where you will be able to sing songs in tune in a short amount of time.
+You might not be able to sing your favorite song like your favorite artist, but you will definitely be able to sing that song in tune in your own voice in your own register.

 Developing range and other techniques will take a certain amount of time and might come easier and quicker to other people.
-Although, they will also have to put in the effort to reach the levels that they would like to achieve.
+Although they will also have to put in the effort to reach the levels, they would like to achieve.

 Can I have a career in singing if I learn how to sing later on in life?

-As I said you might not have a platinum-selling album, but remember a career in singing does not mean you have to sell 10 million albums.
-There are thousands of singers who make a living and have a career in singing and they have not sold a single song.
+As I said, you might not have a platinum-selling album, but remember, a career in singing does not mean you have to sell 10 million albums.
+Thousands of singers make a living and have a career in singing, and they have not sold a single song.

 Singers who made it famous later on in life